The Problem :

-At velocities approaching the speed of light, mass-particles and other object bodies contract in the direction of motion as well as the measurement of time dilates ( contracts ) as seen by an outside ( relatively ) stationary observer.
-In fact, the speed of light itself determines the very upper limit of velocity at which any object body or mass-particle can attain because otherwise the frame of reference of such an object body ( or mass-particle ) would "outrun" any light propagation from itself and would thus violate the Lorentz Transformation Equations upon which all has been derived up to this point in our discussion of Special Relativity by giving imaginary number results as can be viewed directly from the Lorentz equations themselves.
+At velocities approaching the speed of light, , mass - particles and other object bodies contract in the direction of motion as well as the fact that measurements of intervals of time dilate ( expand ) as seen by an outside ( relatively ) stationary observer.
+In fact, the speed of light itself determines the very upper limit of velocity at which any object body or mass - particle can attain because otherwise the frame of reference of such an object body ( or mass - particle ) would "outrun" any light propagation from itself.
+And this occurrence would thus violate the Lorentz Transformation Equations upon which all else has been derived in our discussion of special relativity by giving imaginary number results as can be seen directly from the Lorentz equations themselves:

-However for velocities simply approaching the speed of light, nevertheless no simple Galilean addition of velocities of two or more frames of references of bodies will suffice because of physical body distance contraction and time dilation effects.
+However for velocities simply approaching the speed of light, nevertheless no simple Galilean addition of velocities of two or more frames of references of bodies will suffice because of [ physical body ] length contraction and time dilation effects.
 Remember that

 and hence any distortions in either a body's distance in physical length or its time of travel due to relativistic effects of motion will have be accounted for, so to speak, by a "correction factor" which we will soon see.

-How to solve this problem of Addition of Relativistic Velocities will now form the following text.
+How to solve this problem of Addition of Relativistic Velocities will now become the subject of the following discussion.

 .

-§ We therefore want to find the Lorentz Transformation Equations connecting system frame S″ with S:
+§ We therefore want to find the Lorentz Transformation Equations connecting system frame with

-Let's suppose that system S′ is a space ship and that some body object inside S′ is actually system S″.
+Let's suppose that system is a space ship and that some body object residing inside

 .

-Likewise, the y-displacement inside the space ship S′,
+Likewise, the y - displacement inside the space ship ,

 gives